-Chicago fireworks July 4th schedule
+Chicago Fireworks July 4th schedule

 The 4th of July weekend is one of the busiest and loudest weekends of the summer.
 It is known to kick off with the largest fireworks show in North America on Saturday, July 1, at Navy Pier in downtown Chicago between 9:30 pm and 10:45 pm.
 Chicago’s extravagant 4th of July fireworks show is this Saturday.
-As you probably already know, The Willis Tower (formerly Sears Tower) will be hosting the official Chicago 4th of July Fireworks Show on July 4, 2014.
+As you probably already know, The Willis Tower (formerly Sears Tower) will host the official Chicago 4th of July Fireworks Show on July 4, 2014.

 Over 2 million people have seen the Chicago Fireworks.
 Chicago has finally passed new legislation that regulates when fireworks are allowed.
 You must be 18 to purchase fireworks, the hours are minimal, and you need a permit at all times.
 You may not light fireworks in the city limits of Chicago.